postmanlabs/labs-docs/src/pages/docs/integrations/microsoft-teams.md

 Microsoft Teams is a chat-based workspace that is available for all Microsoft Office 365 users.
 This integration allows you to get updates about what is happening in your team directly in Microsoft Teams.

-Currently, we have two ways in which this integration can be configured.
+Currently, there are two ways to configure an integration with Microsoft Teams.

 ## Configuring Microsoft Teams

-1. In the [Integrations](https://go.postman.co/workspaces) page, find Microsoft Teams from a list of Postman’s 3rd party integrations for Postman users.
+1. In the [Integrations](https://go.postman.co/workspaces) page, find Microsoft Teams from a list of Postman’s third party integrations for Postman users.

 [![select ms_teams integration](https://assets.postman.com/postman-docs/WS-integrations-msTeam.png)](https://assets.postman.com/postman-docs/WS-integrations-msTeam.png)